 With certified coaches, led by NHL Alumni, the on-ice program will provide a fun and safe atmosphere for learning the basic skills of ice hockey.

-The program is offered to new, first-time participants (boys and girls) between the ages of 4-8.
+The program is offered to new, first-time participants (boys and girls) between the ages of 5-9.
 First-time participants are those participants who have not previously been registered to a USA Hockey or Hockey Canada sanctioned minor hockey program.
-Programs scheduled to begin from September 2016 through March 2017 are open to participants born between January 1, 2008 and December 31, 2012.
-Programs scheduled to begin from April 2017 through March 2018 are open to participants born between January 1, 2009 and December 31, 2013.

 It is recommended for a child who has no prior ice skating experience to enroll in a “learn to skate” program, but not required.
 Most rinks also have regular ice skating sessions which are open to the public and a great way to gain experience and confidence on the ice.

 A list of locations offering Learn to Play in your area can be found on this page.